RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Introduction

 Processing videos with transformers is notoriously resource-consuming~\cite{bertasius2021timesformer,arnab2021vivit}.
 Our case is no exception: if we relied on attention between all elements in the 2D and 3D representations, the attention matrix would have infeasible memory requirements (and it would also be computationally very expensive).
 To overcome this, we propose a \emph{sparse ray-traced attention} mechanism.
 Given the camera parameters for each view, we exploit the image formation process to identify pairs of 2D and 3D elements that are unlikely to interact.
 We omit these pairs and store the attention matrix in a sparse format.
 This greatly reduces its computational and memory complexity, by a factor of $O(|V|^\frac{2}{3})$, where $|V|$ is the number of voxels in the 3D representation.

 We attach a DETR-style head~\cite{carion2020end} on top of the 3D representation produced by the backbone.
 This head detects objects and predicts their class, 3D shape, and 3D pose (translation, rotation, scale).
 We represent object shapes with a voxel grid and then extract meshes using marching cubes~\cite{lewiner03jgtools}.
 We also predict coarse binary volumetric occupancy for all objects together, using a 3D convolutional layer on top of the global 3D representation.
-This provides an auxiliary task, to directly teach the network about the scene's geometry, and is essential for training.
+This provides an auxiliary task that teaches the network about the scene's geometry, and is essential for training.

 As a second auxiliary task, we add an additional network head that predicts the 2D amodal foreground-background binary masks of all objects in the scene.
 Besides enabling this task, this head also helps training the backbone as it closes the loop between images and the 3D representation.

 Several recent works~\cite{maninis20vid2cad,runz20cvpr,li21odam} tackle 3D scene reconstruction from videos in the same setting.
-They generally rely on a 3-step pipeline: (1) object detection in individual 2D frames, along with estimating properties such as 3D rotation, parts of 3D scale, and 3D shape (either with a parametric surface~\cite{li21odam} or by retrieving a CAD model from a database~\cite{maninis20vid2cad}); (2) tracking-by-detection~\cite{andriluka2008people,breitenstein2009robust,bergmann2019tracking}, to associate 2D detections across frames; (3) multi-view optimization to integrate the per-frame predictions.
-This completes all 3D pose parameters, including resolving the scale-depth ambiguities, and places all objects in a common, global 3D coordinate frame.
+They rely on a 3-step pipeline: (1) object detection in individual 2D frames, along with estimating properties such as 3D rotation, parts of 3D scale, and 3D shape (either as a parametric surface~\cite{li21odam} or by retrieving a CAD model from a database~\cite{maninis20vid2cad}); (2) tracking-by-detection~\cite{andriluka2008people,breitenstein2009robust,bergmann2019tracking}, to associate 2D detections across frames; (3) multi-view optimization to integrate the per-frame predictions.
+This completes all 3D pose parameters, resolving the scale-depth ambiguities, and places all objects in a common, global 3D coordinate frame.

 Our method was inspired by these works and addresses several of their shortcomings.
 The pipelines are composed of heterogeneous steps, which are trained separately and require manual tuning to work well together.
 The pipelines are complicated and over-engineered due to the intricate nature of the full-scene object reconstruction task.
 The tracking step is especially brittle.
 Objects often go out of view and re-appear later, and occlude each other over time.
 This poses a major challenge and leads to objects broken into multiple tracks, as well as tracks mixing multiple objects.
 These tracking errors harm the quality of the final 3D reconstructions.